mecid/mecid.github.io/_posts/2021-08-24-mastering-focusstate-property-wrapper-in-swiftui.md

 {% include friends.html %}

-SwiftUI provides a new *FocusState* property wrapper that allows us to focus on a particular view or check if that view is already focused.
+SwiftUI provides a new *FocusState* property wrapper that works on all Apple platforms and allows us to focus on a particular view or check if that view is already focused.
 The usage is effortless.
 Let's see how we can use it.

 ```swift
 import SwiftUI